-Hamish Anderson graduated from La Trobe University with a Bachelor of Science in occupational Therapy in 1995.
+Hamish Anderson graduated from La Trobe University with a Bachelor of Science in Occupational Therapy in 1995.
 After graduating, he worked in New York, and it was here over the next 5 years that he developed his focus on the management of hand injuries.
-In 2001 he qualified as a Certified Hand Therapist, which is the highest international recognition of hand therapy skills available.
+In 2001 he qualified as a Certified Hand Therapist, and achieved full accreditation as recognised by the Australian Hand Therapy Association in 2017.

-Returning to Australia in 2002, Hamish began his own private hand therapy practice, whilst still working in the public hospital system and becoming the senior hand therapy clinician at St. Vincent’s Hospital in 2007.
-After taking a sabbatical in 2012 to travel around Australia with his family, Hamish resumed his private practice in Windsor.
-He has now strengthened his interest in sports medicine further to include working for the Hawthorn Football Club as their resident hand therapist, as well as being the hand and upper-limb research co-ordinator for Mr. Greg Hoy, orthopaedic surgeon.
+Returning to Australia in 2002, Hamish began his own private hand therapy practice, whilst still working in the public hospital system and becoming the senior hand therapy clinician at St. Vincent’s Hospital.
+After taking a sabbatical in 2012 to travel around Australia with his family, Hamish resumed his private practice and has now expanded this to 4 independent clinics in Melbourne’s eastern and northern suburbs.

 Anderson Hand Therapy Links